 In order to separate the effect of fatty fish from supplements as opposed to dietary sources on birth outcomes, women taking any cod liver oil and/or omega-3 supplements were removed from the analysis.
 Women with extreme values for energy intake (highest 1% and lowest 1%), obtained from the 24 hour recall data, were excluded due to possible bias with self-reported dietary intake, as proposed by Meltzer et al.[34].

-Sensitivity analyses were conducted taking into account previous high-risk pregnancies (including a previous LBW baby, gestational diabetes and gestational hypertension) and total energy intake during pregnancy..
+Sensitivity analyses were conducted taking into account previous high-risk pregnancies (including a previous LBW baby, previous gestational diabetes (GDM) and previous gestational hypertension (GHT)) and total energy intake during pregnancy.
+Sensitivity analyses were also done by excluding women who developed GHT and GDM during their current pregnancy (3rd trimester only).
 All analyses were performed using the Stata 14 software (Stata, College Station, Texas, USA).

 RESULTS